CoreyGreene/FootLevelers/README.md

 This was created using the .Net Core/ Blazor scaffolding.

-Most of this code is boilerplace set up.
-The files I have chaned are the following:
+Most of this code is boilerplate set up.
+The files I have changed are the following:

 Views/Home/Index.cshtml